aragilar/dnd-flask/data/documentation/spellcasting.md

 For example, if two clerics cast bless on the same target, that character gains the spell's benefit only once; he or she doesn't get to roll two bonus dice.

-## Casting in Armor

-Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
-You are otherwise too distracted and physically hampered by your armor for spellcasting.

-## The Schools of Magic

-Academies of magic group spells into eight categories called schools of magic.
-Scholars, particularly wizards, apply these categories to all spells, believing that all magic functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.

-The schools of magic help describe spells; they have no rules of their own, although some rules refer to the schools.

-**<span style="color: green">Abjuration</span>** spells are protective in nature, though some of them have aggressive uses.
-They create magical barriers, negate harmful effects, harm trespassers, or banish creatures to other planes of existence.

-**<span style="color: gold">Conjuration</span>** spells involve the transportation of objects and creatures from one location to another.
-Some spells summon creatures or objects to the caster's side, whereas others allow the caster to teleport to another location.
-Some conjurations create objects or effects out of nothing.

-**<span style="color: orange">Divination</span>** spells reveal information, whether in the form of secrets long forgotten, glimpses of the future, the locations of hidden things, the truth behind illusions, or visions of distant people or places.

-**<span style="color: purple">Enchantment</span>** spells affect the minds of others, influencing or controlling their behavior.
-Such spells can make enemies see the caster as a friend, force creatures to take a course of action, or even control another creature like a puppet.

-**<span style="color: red">Evocation</span>** spells manipulate magical energy to produce a desired effect.
-Some call up blasts of fire or lightning.
-Others channel positive energy to heal wounds.

-**<span style="color: blue">Illusion</span>** spells deceive the senses or minds of others.
-They cause people to see things that are not there, to miss things that are there, to hear phantom noises, or to remember things that never happened.
-Some illusions create phantom images that any creature can see, but the most insidious illusions plant an image directly in the mind of a creature.

-**<span style="color: black">Necromancy</span>** spells manipulate the energies of life and death.
-Such spells can grant an extra reserve of life force, drain the life energy from another creature, create the undead, or even bring the dead back to life.

-Creating the undead through the use of necromancy spells such as animate dead is not a good act, and only evil casters use such spells frequently.

-**<span style="color: brown;">Transmutation</span>** spells change the properties of a creature, object, or environment.
-They might turn an enemy into a harmless creature, bolster the strength of an ally, make an object move at the caster's command, or enhance a creature's innate healing abilities to rapidly recover from injury.

-## The Weave of Magic
+> **The Weave of Magic**
+>

-The worlds within the D&D multiverse are magical places.
+> The worlds within the D&D multiverse are magical places.
+>

-All existence is suffused with magical power, and potential energy lies untapped in every rock, stream, and living creature, and even in the air itself.
+> All existence is suffused with magical power, and potential energy lies untapped in every rock, stream, and living creature, and even in the air itself.
 Raw magic is the stuff of creation, the mute and mindless will of existence, permeating every bit of matter and present in every manifestation of energy throughout the multiverse.
+>

-Mortals can't directly shape this raw magic.
+> Mortals can't directly shape this raw magic.
 Instead, they make use of a fabric of magic, a kind of interface between the will of a spellcaster and the stuff of raw magic.
 The spellcasters of the Forgotten Realms call it the Weave and recognize its essence as the goddess Mystra, but casters have varied ways of naming and visualizing this interface.
 By any name, without the Weave, raw magic is locked away and inaccessible; the most powerful archmage can't light a candle with magic in an area where the Weave has been torn.
 But surrounded by the Weave, a spellcaster can shape lightning to blast foes, transport hundreds of miles in the blink of an eye, or even reverse death itself.
+>

-All magic depends on the Weave, though different kinds of magic access it in a variety of ways.
+> All magic depends on the Weave, though different kinds of magic access it in a variety of ways.
 The spells of wizards, warlocks, sorcerers, and bards are commonly called **arcane magic**.
 These spells rely on an understanding - learned or intuitive - of the workings of the Weave.
 The caster plucks directly at the strands of the Weave to create the desired effect.
 Eldritch knights and arcane tricksters also use arcane magic.
 The spells of clerics, druids, paladins, and rangers are called **divine magic**.
 These spellcasters' access to the Weave is mediated by divine power - gods, the divine forces of nature, or the sacred weight of a paladin's oath.
+>

-Whenever a magic effect is created, the threads of the Weave intertwine, twist, and fold to make the effect possible.
+> Whenever a magic effect is created, the threads of the Weave intertwine, twist, and fold to make the effect possible.
 When characters use divination spells such as detect magic or identify, they glimpse the Weave.
 A spell such as dispel magic smooths the Weave.
 Spells such as antimagic field rearrange the Weave so that magic flows around, rather than through, the area affected by the spell.
 And in places where the Weave is damaged or torn, magic works in unpredictable ways - or not at all.